instant-dev/instant/README.md

 **`instant.dev` is designed to work with any JavaScript stack**.
 It can be used with TypeScript projects out of the box, but there is no build step required to use the library.
 Generated model files use CommonJS and are dynamically loaded at runtime.
-We believe the flexibility is worth the trade.
 Our experience is that the majority of database input errors comes from parsing user land input — like POST requests — at runtime; in that vein we've packaged type coercion and safety mechanisms into model lifecycle management with validations, verifications and transactions.

 With `instant.dev` you can: